One of the biggest worries people have before walking the Portuguese Camino de Santiago is whether they’re fit enough.

 No.

 My excuses?
-A couple of nasty colds, weeks of torrential rain, a sudden surge of freelance work and competing deadlines, visits from friends and family and a housesitting stint in Lisbon.
+A couple of nasty colds, weeks of torrential rain, a sudden surge of client work and competing deadlines, visits from friends and family and a housesitting stint in Lisbon.

 I ended up averaging about 1 1/4 hours a day over 4 months.

-I also stepped up my somewhat neglected yoga practice in the final week just to make sure the rest of my body wasn’t too stiff.
+I also revived my somewhat neglected yoga practice in the final week so the rest of my body wasn’t too stiff.

 The most important result of doing yoga was strengthening and remembering how to engage my core muscles, which I rediscovered, buried somewhere under my belly flab.